 Weed assessments continue to be conducted annually and compared to results from the baseline survey of 2015.
-Permanently marked transects were surveyed according to Nelder et al 2015 in a 50 x 10m transect (Map 3).
-Photo points were recorded at each transect so that the progress of the site could be monitored (Appendix 2).
+Permanently marked transects were surveyed according to Nelder et al 2015 in a 50 x 10m transect (Map 4).
+Photo points were recorded at each transect so that the progress of the site could be monitored (Appendix 3).
 The target weed species identified as a threatening process to koalas is Lantana camara.
-Whilst other weeds were measured for overall ecological health, the focus of the weed management is the control and eradication of L. camara, as it has the capacity to prevent koala movement and access to food and shelter trees and alter fire regimes.
+Whilst other weeds were measured for overall ecological health, the focus of the weed management is the control and eradication of L. camara, as it has the capacity to prevent koala movement and access to food and shelter trees.